chanzuckerberg/cryoet-data-portal-backend/schema/v1.1.0/metadata-docs/ExperimentalMetadata.md

     - ExperimentalMetadata
     - Dataset
     range: string
+    recommended: true
     inlined: true
     inlined_as_list: true
   other_setup:
     name: other_setup
     description: Describes other setup not covered by sample preparation or grid preparation that may make this dataset unique in the same publication.
     from_schema: metadata
     exact_mappings:
     - cdp-common:preparation_other_setup